loverajoel/jstips/README.md

 > 2016-01-23 by [@bhaskarmelkani](http://twitter.com/bhaskarmelkani)

-[Short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation) says, the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression: when the first argument of the AND (`&&`) function evaluates to false, the overall value must be false; and when the first argument of the OR(`||`) function evaluates to true, the overall value must be true.
+[Short-circuit evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation) says, the second argument is executed or evaluated only if the first argument does not suffice to determine the value of the expression: when the first argument of the AND (`&&`) function evaluates to false, the overall value must be false; and when the first argument of the OR (`||`) function evaluates to true, the overall value must be true.

-For the following `test` condition and `foo` function.
+For the following `test` condition and `isTrue` and `isFalse` function.
 ```
 var test = true;
 var isTrue = function(){